 Maryland law does not specify how much may be charged for providing a rent check with insufficient funds, but best practice is to name the fee in the rental agreement and for the fee to be related to the costs the landlord actually bears for receiving a bounced check.

-If a landlord finds personal property belonging to a tenant inside a dwelling unit after the tenant has been evicted or left the property without notice, the landlord may take possession of the property and make reasonable effort to notify the tenant of the possessions (§ 8-208(d)(6)).
+If a landlord finds personal property belonging to a tenant inside a dwelling unit after the tenant has been evicted or left the property without notice, the landlord may take possession of the property and make a reasonable effort to notify the tenant of the possessions (§ 8-208(d)(6)).